qundus/js.qform/README.md

 > be carefull here, if you set any values within this function it will rerun again so make sure you have solid if statments/conditions to avoid infinite loops/maximum stacks.

-`onRender` </br>
+`onAttrs` </br>
-fired when html element is requesting render attributes, you can use this to attach any html attributes during runtime.
+fired when html element attributes is requested, you can use this to attach any html attributes during runtime.

 > I chose to remove store mutations from here and keep the data handling within the previous onChange method/s, if you have solid reason why you need it here please open an issue on github.